 We believe the recommended withdrawal rates are reasonable based on the supporting information provided by the Plan actuary.
-The update to a service-based table is appropriate based on the data available.
+Their continued use of a service-based table is appropriate based on the data available.

 The Plan actuary has shown a thoughtful analysis of withdrawal rate experience.
 We believe that the Plan actuary's development of proposed withdrawal rates meets the applicable Actuarial Standards of Practice and the LCPR Actuarial Standards.